trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 #### 3. Keep Commitments

 Promises are assurances of trust and breaking them is the surest way to lose it quickly.
-Therefore if committing to something, don't let others down and be wary and careful what to commit to.
+Therefore if committing to something, don't let others down and be wary and careful about what to commit to.

 #### 4. Clarifying Expectations